apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/appendix_2_index_only.md

 a non-index-only plan that needs to search the primary index.
 However, this index-only plan can be turned off per query by setting the following parameter.

-*  **compiler.indexonly**: if this is set to false, the index-only-plan will not be applied; the default value is true.
+*  **compiler.index.covering**: if this is set to false, the index-only-plan will not be applied; the default value is true.

 ##### Example

-    set `compiler.indexonly` "false";
+    SET `compiler.index.covering` "false";

     SELECT o.order_date AS orderdate
     FROM orders o where o.order_date = "2020-05-01";